p-lr/TrekMe/Readme.md

 ## <a name="TOC-How-does-it-work"></a>How does it work?

 TrekAdvisor works with maps that you put on your SD card in the "trekadvisor" folder on the devices's external storage (SD card).
-The format of tha map is discussed later.
+The format of the map is discussed later.
-For instance, that step is manual so you have to do the copy/paste of the map on your phone yourself.
+For instance, that step is manual so you have to do the copy/paste of the map on your phone by yourself.
 Hopefully this will be simplified on a future version, so a map located on your computer would be imported from the app.